-Since 2011, our Water Conservation Education Program has extended into the high school art department, where graphic design and technology students have had the opportunity to work on a variety of communications projects.
-While we all know that conserving water is important, conveying the message (and changing people’s behavior) is not always so simple.
+Since 2011, our Water Conservation Education Program has extended into the high school art department, where graphic design and technology students have worked on a variety of art projects to educate the public.

-As part of our education program, we visit the high school classrooms to teach students about their local water supply, infrastructure, and sources of pollution – and we discuss the role that they can play as artists and communicators.
+We visit the high school classrooms to teach students about their local water supply, infrastructure, and sources of pollution – and we discuss the role that they can play as artists and communicators.
 After our visit, students research water conservation topics that appeal to them, and create original art work and illustrations with the guidance of their teachers.
-Their art may be used in posters, street signs, photographs, paintings and public service announcements.
+Their art has been used in posters, street signs, photographs, street murals, rain barrels, paintings and public service announcements.

 Let us know if you’d like us to visit your school by contacting Outreach Director, Nancy Fyler at 781-575-0354 x307 or at email@example.com